 The GhostCat vulnerability was recently found in Apache Tomcat.
-Here's everything you need to know about the GhostCat vulnerability and how to prevent it.
+Here's everything you need to know about the GhostCat vulnerability, including available patches, workarounds, and how to get help if needed.

 GhostCat is a vulnerability in Apache TomCat with a serious security flaw.
 It is designated by Mitre as CVE-2020-1938. this vulnerability affects versions of Tomcat prior to 9.0.
 This vulnerability is serious — but GhostCat is also easily fixable.

 You may have heard about it or have been affected by the GhostCat vulnerability already.
 How can you prevent your Apache Tomcat web server from being affected?

 If you are forced to use AJP or the Apache JServ Protocol, you will be vulnerable.
 Very few situations require the use of a binary protocol.
 If you are proxying to your server via the AJP port, enable the HTTP port and proxy traffic using the HTTP (or HTTPS) protocol.
 The key step is to disable the AJP port.